RonenTGreat/100-days-of-code/log.md

 Day 81: January 14 2021

 **Today's Progress**: Completed the todo list app, used body parser to get the input from the user and passes it to the backend running on express.js

+Day 82: January 15 2021

+**Today's Progress**: Done with the module on EJS, also learnt how to export files and using those files in other files.